rangle/redux-beacon/.github/ISSUE_TEMPLATE.md

 [Feature] What's missing from Redux Beacon that you'd like to add?
 ----
- ...Describe the feature you wish you had.
+ ...Describe the feature or documentation you wish you had.

-[Feature] Can you help out?
+Can you help out?
 ----
  - [] :star2: I am a legend and can get started on a pull request right away given the go-ahead.
  - [] :star: I am a superstar and would like to help out given some guidance.